 There is some kind of public or private sports centre in almost every town or city.
 In larger cities, there can even be several large sports complexes.
 These are facilities with high energy consumption (domestic hot water, long opening hours, lighting, kitchen areas and restaurants…).
 Is it possible to save energy in sports centres?
-Let’s take a look at a real case involving our partner Energetips, Centre Atlètic Laietania, where more than €76K savings on energy have been made.
+Let’s take a look at a real case involving our partner Enertips, Centre Atlètic Laietania, where more than €76K savings on energy have been made.

 How Sports Centres Consume Energy